top of page

 July 2018

-First article describing and quantifying adjacent vein narrowing after placement of a venous stent.
+First article describing and quantifying SAS after placement of a venous stent.

 bottom of page